Parent page: PCB Objects

-This method of editing uses the following dialog to modify the properties of a pad object.
+This method of editing uses the Pad dialog to modify the properties of a pad object.

 The hole can be round, square (punched), or a circular-ended slot.
 It can also be plated or unplated.
-Separate drill files (NC Drill Excellon format 2) are generated for each hole kind (Round, Square and Slot) as well as for plated and non-plated holes (as defined by the Plated checkbox).
+Separate drill files are generated for each hole kind (Round, Rect and Slot) as well as for plated and non-plated holes (as defined by the Plated checkbox).
 That means there can be up to six different drill files generated.

 Each pad should be labeled with a designator, which is usually a component pin number.
 The designator can be up to 20 alphanumeric characters in length.
-Pad designators will auto-increment by 1 during placement if the initial pad has a designator ending with a numeric character.
-Press Tab to change the designator of the first pad prior to placement.
+Pad designators will auto-increment by one during placement if the initial pad has a designator ending with a numeric character.

-The layer drop-down is used to select the layer that the pad is present on.
+The Layer drop-down is used to select the layer on which the pad is placed.
 When designing a surface mount component footprint, set the Layer to

-The Net field is used to define which net this pad is to connect to.
+The Net field is used to define to which net this pad is to connect.
 Pads automatically connect to any internal power planes that are assigned to the same net.
 The pad will connect to the plane in accordance with the applicable Power Plane Connect Style design rule.
-If you do not want a pad to connect to power planes, add another Power Plane Connect Style design rule targeting the required pads, with a connection style of No Connect.
+If you do not want a pad to connect to power planes, add another Power Plane Connect Style design rule targeting the required pads with a connection style of No Connect.
 Pads connect to polygon pours in accordance with the applicable Polygon Connect Style design rule.

-If it is not physically possible (or desirable) to implement all connections as routing, for example on a single-sided PCB, then jumpers can be used.
-Within a component footprint, label the pads that are to be connected by a jumper with the same, non-zero, Jumper ID value.
-Pads that share the same Jumper ID and Net name tell the system that these pins will be connected by a physical jumper during PCB assembly, if that component also has a Type of
+If it is not physically possible (or desirable) to implement all connections as routing, for example, on a single-sided PCB, then jumpers can be used.
+Within a component footprint, label the pads that are to be connected by a jumper with the same, non-zero Jumper ID value.
+Pads that share the same Jumper and Net name tell the system that these pins will be connected by a physical jumper during PCB assembly if that component also has a Type of

 Jumper connections are shown as curved connection lines in the PCB editor.
 The Design Rules Checker will not report jumper connections as unrouted nets.

-Use the Testpoint Settings to define this pad as a testpoint for Fabrication and/or Assembly.
+Use the Testpoint settings to define this pad as a testpoint for Fabrication and/or Assembly.
 A testpoint is a location where a test probe can make contact with the PCB to check for correct function of the board.
-Any pad or via can be nominated as a testpoint, when this is done the component that the pad or via belongs to, automatically gets locked.
+Any pad or via can be nominated as a testpoint.
+When this is done, the component to which the pad or via belongs automatically gets locked.

-An opening in the paste and solder mask is automatically created by the software, the same shape as the pad.
-This opening can be larger (a positive expansion value) or smaller (a negative expansion value) than the pad itself, as defined by the Mask Expansion settings.
-Typically paste mask openings are smaller than the pad, while solder mask openings are larger than the pad, but there are exceptions to this.
-The default is for the pad to use the Expansion value from rules (the Paste Mask Expansion rule and the Solder Mask Expansion rule), this can be overridden and local values defined directly in the Pad dialog, if required.
+An opening in the paste and solder mask is automatically created by the software and is the same shape as the pad.
+This opening can be larger (a positive expansion value) or smaller (a negative expansion value) than the pad itself as defined by the Paste Mask Expansion and Solder Mask Expansion settings.
+Typically paste mask openings are smaller than the pad, while solder mask openings are larger than the pad, however, there are exceptions to this.
+The default is for the pad to use the Expansion value from rules (the Paste Mask Expansion rule and the Solder Mask Expansion rule).
+This can be overridden and local values defined directly in the Properties panel, if required.